-Benefit basics for advisers in Scotland - This course covers the basics of UK and Scottish social security.
+Benefit basics in Scotland - This course covers the basics of UK and Scottish social security.
 It will help you identify which benefits are available to the people you work with to maximise entitlements.

 Benefits for EEA nationals - This course looks at the benefit rules that particularly affect EEA nationals.
 Focusing on the operation of the right to reside, habitual residence and past presence tests in social security benefits, the course covers the ways that EEA nationals and their family members can overcome these barriers.